I need to start indexing typefaces I like, if only so I can find them again. This is just a start.

 I use these in UX design wireframes to underline that they are sketchy

-Turns words into squiggles suggestive of words
+Turns text into rougher squiggles suggestive of words

-Turns words into plain strokes suggestive of words
+Turns text into plain strokes

 A slightly whimsical face which implies a neat but unfinished sketch